Expungements in Columbus, Ohio

 Additionally, if you have multiple charges for minor misdemeanors, you may be able to have your record expunged.
 Most traffic offenses are considered minor misdemeanors.
 A minor traffic offense probably won't count as a criminal record on your conviction.
 A minor charge like this shouldn't keep you from having your record sealed.

 Even if you meet the qualifications for expungement, the judge may refuse to seal your record.
 If you justly qualify for an expungement, don't let anything get in your way!
-The Columbus expungement attorneys at our firm can fight to see that you get the record-sealing you deserve.
+The Columbus expungement lawyers at our firm can fight to see that you get the record-sealing you deserve.